District TransfersLaws regarding intradistrict and interdistrict transfers.

 District Transfers and Transportation

-The governing board of any school district may elect to accept interdistrict transfers under the “District of Choice” provision authorized under California Education Code sections 48300 through 48316 Under this provision, the school district of choice determines the number of transfer pupils it is willing to accept and must ensure that pupils admitted are selected through a random, unbiased process that prohibits an evaluation of whether or not the pupil should be enrolled based on his or her academic or athletic performance.
+The governing board of any local educational agency (LEA) may elect to accept transfers under the “District of Choice” provision authorized under California Education Code (EC) sections 48300 through 48316 Under this provision, the District of Choice determines the number of transfer students it is willing to accept and must ensure that students admitted are selected through a random, unbiased process that prohibits an evaluation of whether or not the student should be enrolled based on his or her academic or athletic performance.

 An intradistrict transfer/open enrollment is when parents/guardians wish to register/admit/enroll their student(s) at a school other than the designated school that is in their attendance area within their district.